sushilsingh5657/PIZZA-SALES-REPORT/README.md

 # How to Use the Dashboard
-# 1. Open the Power BI File https://github.com/sushilsingh5657/PIZZA-SALES-REPORT/raw/refs/heads/main/Pizza_Sales_PowerBI_Dashboard.pbix:
+# 1. Open the Dashboard File
+•	Open the .pbix file (power) using Power BI Desktop.

 •	Download and open the project file in Power BI Desktop.

 # 2. Explore the Dashboard: